tdawnsugrue/pangenome-graphs/NOTES.md

 ### Sep 20

 Added some more data stuff to the notebook for analysis.
 If we want to look at admixtures, we'll need to map to the graph or similar.

+### Sep 23

+Basically running the whole thing on every chromosome.
+This might take a while...
+(Do some writeup while waiting for things to finish)